-Early Bird Discount: 10% off all available 2018 dates for Harbourside Apartments when you book during March!
+Early Spring Special: 10% off all available 2018 dates for Harbourside Apartments when you book during April!

 Pine clad Skopelos is officially the greenest island in Greece.
 White-washed Glossa village is its jewel – the balcony of the Aegean.

 This is the island getaway for those looking for authentic Greece.
 At the height of summer there are tourists here, but not many and mostly Greeks from the mainland who have already discovered this wonderful place.
 Without an airport of its own, Skopelos Island is just hard enough to reach to deter mass tourism, but easy enough if you know how (fifteen minute ferry ride easy) – and you are prepared to be a little independent.
 See Getting to Glossa

 In the spring the countryside is alive with wild flowers and almond blossom, lush and refreshed from the winter rains.
 Migrant birds arrive to supplement the local population – you can see Bee Eaters, Hoopoes, Eleanora`s Falcons and much more.

 Glossa sits on a hillside looking down to its delightful little harbour of Loutraki and over the sea towards Skiathos.
 The streets are narrow and more suited to the donkeys which still use them than to cars.
 Connecting the few streets are steps, some of them long and steep.
 Most of the traditional town houses in Glossa have a front door downstairs and the back door upstairs, opening on to the next street up.